Assoc. Professor of Criminal Justice/Faculty Athletic Representative/Criminal Justice Coordinator

-Dr. Waid-Lindberg has been a member of the faculty in the department of history, sociology, political science, and geography at Northern State University since the fall of 2013.
+Dr. Waid-Lindberg has been a member of the faculty in the department of history and social sciences at Northern State University since the fall of 2013.
 She earned a B.A. in psychology from the University of Kentucky; an M.S.C.J. degree in criminal justice from the University of Alabama; and a doctorate in criminology and criminal justice from the Florida State University’s College of Criminology and Criminal Justice.
 A native of Richmond, Va., Dr. Waid-Lindberg was a four-year letter winner on the women’s swim team as well as a two-time Southeastern Conference all-academic performer at the University of Kentucky.

 CJUS 201 Introduction to Criminal Justice